 Color Mixing

 A major usability obstacle when using the cAR-Pad prototype was the interference of colors between the paper document and the content on the LCD display, affecting the legibility of the digital content.
 This phenomenon has been studied to some extent [13, 31], and also occurs in transparent OLED displays.
 Handling color mixing is an important issue for consumer-ready cAR devices and we propose three potential solutions.
 The simplest solution tries to re-locate UI elements to areas where color mixing is minimal (similar to [32]).
 A more elaborate solution relies on concepts of color theory to predict color mixing and compensate the displayed color (similar to [24]).
-An optimal solution uses a display technology that integrates the advantages of LCD and OLED displays: to show digital content the LCD layer shows a black pixel to block the light from behind, while the OLED layer shows the colored pixel.
+An optimal solution would use a display technology that integrates the advantages of LCD and OLED displays: to show digital content the LCD layer shows a black pixel to block the light from behind, while the OLED layer shows the colored pixel.
 For transparent areas the LCD shows a white pixel while the OLED shows nothing.

 Device Ecologies